-Timor-Leste, a young nation, is working to strengthen its institutions that underpin stability and security.
-We are working with Timor-Leste to extend programs that deliver opportunities and services to people, especially in rural areas.
+Timor-Leste, as a young nation, is working to strengthen the institutions that underpin stability and security.
+We are working with Timor-Leste to expand programs that deliver opportunities and services to people, especially in rural areas.

-We will partner with the Timor-Leste Government on investments that help to enhance people’s trust in their institutions.
-We will build on our long-running partnerships, which have improved coordination and logistics for the COVID-19 response, to foster more effective and gender-responsive security institutions.
+We partner with the Timor-Leste Government on investments that help to enhance people’s trust in their government.
+We are building on our long-running partnerships with the Timor-Leste National Police to foster more effective and gender-responsive security institutions.

-Australia will work with Timor-Leste to strengthen social protection programs that support households and communities, including people with disabilities, during this period of heightened vulnerability and beyond.
+Australia is working with Timor-Leste to strengthen and expand social protection programs that support households and communities, targeting pregnant women and support to young children, and including people with disabilities.

-To promote food security, we are supporting farmers to grow and market their products and respond to biosecurity threats, so that supplies of nutritious food are not interrupted.
+To promote food security, we are supporting farmers to grow and market their products and respond to pest and disease threats, so that supplies of nutritious food are not interrupted.

-We will continue to support essential services to respond to VAWC, which is likely to increase at times of movement restrictions and heightened strain on households.
-We will support communities and the government to take action to prevent VAWC.
-We will also support local advocates and maintain our own advocacy so that the voices of women and girls are amplified and considered in policies and programs.
+We continue to support essential services to respond to violence against women and children (VAWC).
+We also support communities and the government to take action to prevent VAWC.
+We support local advocates and maintain our own advocacy so that the voices of women and girls are amplified and considered in policies and programs.

 Economic recovery in Timor-Leste